 - Begin a safe exercise program .
 Follow your doctor's advice.

-- Eat a healthy diet .
-Your diet should be low in saturated fat and rich in whole grains , fruits, and vegetables .
+- Eat a healthy diet.
+Aim for a diet that is low in saturated fat and rich in whole grains, fruits, and vegetables.

-- Properly treat long-term conditions, like high blood pressure , diabetes, and high cholesterol which can affect heart health.
+- Properly manage long-term conditions, like high blood pressure , diabetes, and high cholesterol which can affect heart health.